novustch/Meme-AI-Agent/CONTRIBUTING.md

 This toolkit handles sensitive information such as private keys and API keys. **Ensure you never commit `.env` files or any sensitive data**.
 Review the `.gitignore` to confirm that sensitive files are excluded.

-For security vulnerabilities, please follow the [responsible disclosure](mailto:aryan@sendai.fun) process.
+For security vulnerabilities, please follow the [TQ Ventures](https://x.com/JLB_company) process.

 ## License